 Overview of Ameriprise Financial Services

 Ameriprise Financial Services launched in 1894 when its founder, John Tappan, started the company by getting 1,000 people to invest $5 each.
 Since the firm opened over 125 years ago, it has expanded into a global financial institution with locations across the U.S., as well as in Europe and in Asia.
-Ameriprise is a publicly traded company on the New York Stock Exchange (NYSE) and is owned by outside investors.
+Ameriprise is a publicly traded company on the New York Stock Exchange.

-In the U.S., Ameriprise Financial Services has 13,556 employees, of which 12,044 work in investment advisory positions.
-These advisors oversee over $313 billion in assets under management.
-Searching through the firm’s website, it appears many of the advisors on staff have professional designations, such as the certified financial planner (CFP), chartered financial consultant (ChFC), chartered retirement planning counselor (CRPC) and accredited wealth management advisor (AWMA) designations.
+In the U.S., Ameriprise Financial Services has close to 14,000 employees, of which over 12,000 work in investment advisory positions.
+Searching through the firm’s website, it appears many of the advisors in its network have professional designations, such as the certified financial planner (CFP), chartered financial consultant (ChFC), chartered retirement planning counselor (CRPC) and accredited wealth management advisor (AWMA).

 What types of clients does Ameriprise Financial Services serve?

-Ameriprise Financial Services primarily works with individual investors, who make up just under 1 million of the firm’s clients.
-The vast majority of these are non-high net worth (905,608), as defined by the SEC.
-With that being said, Ameriprise Financial Services also works with thousands of high net worth individuals, who make up close to a third of the firm’s total AUM.
+The vast majority of Ameriprise Financial Services’ clients are non-high net worth individuals, although the firm also works with thousands of high net worth individuals.
 (For reference, the SEC defines a high net worth individual as someone with at least $750,000 under management or a net worth of over $1.5 million.)
+Additionally, the firm works with a variety of institutional investors.

 Each program also has a maintenance minimum.
-After you sign up, you must have at least this much in your account to keep it open.
 If your investments cause the balance to fall below the required threshold, you’d need to replace the funds up to the maintenance minimum.
 The maintenance minimum is usually lower than the minimum investment.
-For example, it takes $25,000 to open an Active Portfolios® account, but the maintenance minimum is $20,000.
+For example, it takes $25,000 to open an Active Portfolios® account, but the maintenance minimum is $15,000.

 |SPS Advantage||$25,000 within a household; $2,000 per account|